maths/moodle-qtype_stack/doc/en/Topics/Authoring_GeoGebra.md

 Information from GeoGebra applets can be linked to STACK inputs and then assessed by potential response trees in the normal way.
 The purpose of this document is to help you author your first question using GeoGebra as an input.

-Reference documentation for [GeoGebra](../Authoring/GeoGebra.md) is elsewhere.
+Reference documentation for using [GeoGebra](../Authoring/GeoGebra.md) applets is elsewhere.

 ## Before we start